 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 Kayak fishing is a relaxing and enjoyable way to spend time out on the water without all the headaches that come with owning a powerboat.
-Fishing kayaks are easier to store, require very little maintenance and can be easily transported.
+Fishing kayaks are easier to store, require very little maintenance, and can be easily transported.
 Plus, it’s a lot more affordable than fishing on a motorized vessel.
 Fishing kayaks range from basic designs to more complex (and pricier) options.
 These best fishing kayaks are ideal for beginner anglers or experts alike, so read to see which one is right for your needs.

-For a kayak that works well paddling with one person or two, the Old Town Twin Heron Angler is a fantastic choice.
-The sit-in kayak has a removable front seat, so a single paddler can easily maneuver the 13.5-foot kayak.
+For a kayak that works well paddling with one person or two (it can support up to 500 pounds), the Old Town Twin Heron Angler is a fantastic choice.
+The sit-in kayak has a removable front seat, so a single paddler can easily maneuver the 13.5-foot craft.
 In fact, several Amazon buyers stated they take the kayak out with their dog in the front, however, it can comfortably accommodate a second person as well.
-The hull of the kayak is designed with a bow that points downward, so one person can use it with ease.
-The 60-pound kayak has two rod holders, six mount receivers, and foot braces, however, it does not have as much storage as some of the other choices.Continue to 5 of 8 below.
+The hull of the kayak is designed with a bow that points downward — another design feature that allows one person to control it with ease.
+The 60-pound kayak has two rod holders, six mount receivers, and foot braces, however, it does not have as much storage as some of the other choices.